Welcome to Margie’s

 I’m a Pittsburgher born and bred; I’ve lived between the Allegheny and the Monongahela all my life, except for six years during and right after college.
 Who could ask for anything more?

 I graduated from Antioch College in 1964.
-In the middle of campus was a memorial to the first president of the college, famous 19th -century educator Horace Mann , who admonished students to “Be ashamed to die until you have won some victory for humanity”.
+In the middle of campus was a memorial to the first president of the college, famous 19th-century educator Horace Mann , who admonished students to “Be ashamed to die until you have won some victory for humanity”.
 I am still looking for the right battle.

 I trained to teach elementary school, probably because my mother’s unfulfilled dream was to be an English teacher.
 Unfortunately, I had no talent for crowd control.
 After a brief stint teaching first grade, I sought work manipulating words and numbers instead of little kids.
 I remembered what my "ex-" had told me about a strange new job he had at IBM in the early 60’s, called programming.
 I took a 3-month course in Assembler and COBOL at a technical school and spent 20 years explaining to everyone that no, programmers didn’t work for a radio station or decide TV schedules.
-For 30 years, big companies paid me to play with their giant computers.
-Now I’m an excellent practitioner of many skills that nobody wants to have practiced anymore.

-last revised: 06/20/05
+last revised: 04/22/13

 back to home